marius851000/nixos-pony/README.md

 You can also set the grub background and SDDM background, but that’s surprisingly complicated (especially SDDM).

-You take a look [framagit.org/marius851000/nix-home-config](for an example).
+You take a look at [here](framagit.org/marius851000/nix-home-config) for an example.
 It should be somewhere in here...

 ```nix
 let